Find Free Washington Divorce Records & Dissolutions of Marriage

 Note: While the Washington State Department of Health provides certificates of divorce, they do not provide the decree.
 A decree can be requested from the Clerk of the County Superior Court where the divorce was filed and will contain detailed information about the terms of the divorce.

-Searching Washington Counties & Cities for Divorce Records
+Searching WA Counties & Cities for Records of Divorce

 State tools are a great resource for conducting a broad search for divorce records.
 However, in certain situations, a citizen may have a need to access divorce information at the county level.
 Maybe an individual wants to perform a search at the courthouse, or it may be that the county has an easier process for accessing the court records.